haijeploeg/Prunarr/README.md

-# CleanArr
+# PrunArr

-A Python CLI tool to automatically cleanup movies and TV shows in Radarr and Sonarr based on watched status from Tautulli.
+A Python CLI tool to automatically prune movies and TV shows in Radarr and Sonarr based on watched status from Tautulli.

 ## Purpose

-CleanArr helps you maintain clean media libraries by automatically removing content that has been watched for a configurable period.
+PrunArr helps you maintain clean media libraries by automatically removing content that has been watched for a configurable period.
 It integrates with:

 - **Radarr/Sonarr**: For managing your media library
 - **Tautulli**: For tracking what content has been watched and by whom